Visitor information

 Mixed woodland on a sunny day

-Located west of Waterlooville within the stunning South Downs landscape, Creech Wood is home to some impressive conifers as well as a small number of ancient broad-leaved trees.
-The mixture of old and young trees provides a variety of habitats for wildlife, including patches of heather favoured by butterflies and bees, so bring your binoculars!
+Located west of Waterlooville within the stunning South Downs landscape, Creech Wood is home to conifers as well as a small number of ancient broad-leaved trees.
+The mixture of trees provides a variety of habitats for wildlife, including patches of heather favoured by butterflies and bees, so bring your binoculars!

 Children running on muddy forest path in wellies